 Plus, you’ll still have to clean your sink or basin afterwards.

 The last option is to retreat to the backyard, which is something I used to do in all weathers (sub-zero temperatures included) just to scale a fish for dinner.

 All this seems like a lot of bother when all you want to do is clean a few fish.

 Best Fish Scaler – A better option for less mess

-These handy inexpensive little gadgets that look similar to a veg peeler or a brush depending on their design (more on this in a minute) take all the hassle out of scaling fish.
+These handy, inexpensive little gadgets that look similar to a veg peeler or a brush depending on their design (more on this in a minute) take all the hassle out of scaling fish.

-Below are some of our favorites.
+Below are some of our favourites.

 Kwizing Fish Scaler Brush

 If you catch, clean and cook some of the bigger species, like salmon, trout, or cod then the kwizing could be just the job.
 Its broad brass head and serrated tips make short work of scaling these types of fish.
 While specially designed grooves catch some but not all of the removed scales

 Speder Electric Fish Scaler